EOSIO/welcome/docs/04_protocol/03_network_peer_protocol.md

 # 4. Protocol Algorithm

-The p2p protocol algorithm runs on every node, forwarding validated transactions and validated blocks (starting EOSIO v2.x, a node will also forward block IDs of unvalidated blocks it has received).
+The p2p protocol algorithm runs on every node, forwarding validated transactions and validated blocks.
+Starting EOSIO v2.0, a node also forwards block IDs of unvalidated blocks it has received.
 In general, the simplified process is as follows:

 1. A node requests data or sends a control message to a peer.
 2. If the request can be fulfilled, the peer executes the request; repeat 1.